-While all haircuts can be tailored to your face shape, today we're here to talk about super-short snips.
+While all haircuts can be tailored to your face shape, today's topic is super-short snips.
 After all, as much as we love mermaid-length manes, chin- and collarbone-length bobs are still having a moment.

 Here's the thing: When you're working with shorter ends, you might think that there's little that can be done to customize a cut to your face shape.
 But au contraire, according to some of the industry's most renowned stylists, it all comes down to knowing the exact length, when to layer, and whether or not bangs should be a part of the mix.

-Whether you have round, oval, square, or heart-shaped bone structure, ahead you'll discover the most flattering bob for y-o-u.
-You can thank us later.
+Whether you have a round, oval, square, or heart-shaped bone structure, ahead you'll discover the most flattering bob for you.

 “The best bob for a round face shape should lay below the chin to elongate it,” Chicago-based celebrity hairstylist Alex Brown says, touting Selena Gomez and Emma Stone as prime examples.
 “A deep side part and light face-framing highlights will highlight features on a round face.”